httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 RECOMMENDED to provide authentication, integrity and confidentiality, as well as mitigate pervasive monitoring attacks {{?RFC7258}}.

-However, application-specific schemes can be defined as well.
+However, application-specific schemes can also be defined.
 When defining an URL scheme for an application using HTTP, there are a number of tradeoffs and caveats to keep in mind:

 * Unmodified Web browsers will not support the new scheme.
 While it is possible to register new URL schemes with Web browsers (e.g. registerProtocolHandler() in {{HTML5}}, as well as several proprietary approaches), support for these mechanisms is not shared by all browsers, and their capabilities vary.